-As part of the development of the 2020 Long Range Transportation Plan (LRTP) document, the CMMPO restated its regional transportation-related vision:
+As part of the development of the 2024 Long Range Transportation Plan (LRTP) document, 2050 Connections, the CMMPO restated its regional transportation-related vision:

 "The CMMPO believes that a safe, efficient, and well-maintained transportation system, along with prudent land use planning and economic development, is an essential component of sustainable public policy aimed at improving people's lives.
-The CMMPO envisions Central Massachusetts in 2040 as a region of 40 well-connected, livable communities with minimal traffic congestion and improved air quality.
+The CMMPO envisions Central Massachusetts in 2050 as a region of 40 well-connected, livable communities with minimal traffic congestion and improved air quality.
 Healthy, creative transportation methods that integrate active travel modes through the use of technology will safely and efficiently move people between homes, jobs, and services and move products between places of manufacture and sale."

-The work tasks selected for inclusion in the FFY 2023 UPWP document attempt to address each of the region's identified planning priorities, in the spirit of the FAST Act and more recent federal and state emphasis areas.
+The work tasks selected for inclusion in the FFY 2024 UPWP document attempt to address each of the region's identified planning priorities, in the spirit of the FAST Act and more recent federal and state emphasis areas as stated in the BIL.
 The following describes the four main Elements of the UPWP and identifies the previously listed Federal Planning Factors that are heavily supported by number in parentheses (a chart is also included at the end of this section - note that each Element supports all factors, but some support other factors more heavily).

-UPWP Element 1 provides for the management of the transportation planning process and the development of the annual work program.
+UPWP Element 1 covers all eight Planning Emphasis Areas and provides for the management of the transportation planning process and the development of the annual work program.
 The annual Transportation Improvement Program (TIP) effort allows for the development of a prioritized listing (driven by performance measurement) of improvement projects, programmed for federal-aid funding, which are brought forth through the Management Systems (Factors 1,2,4,5,6,7) as well as the proactive public outreach process.
-The TIP development process considers both the maintenance of existing multi-modal transportation infrastructure as well as a limited number of expansion projects (particularly in the healthy transportation modes), and is prepared in consultation with various stakeholder groups, including modal and Environmental Justice (EJ)/Title VI communities (Factors 1,5,7).
+The TIP development process considers both the maintenance of existing multimodal transportation infrastructure as well as a limited number of expansion projects (particularly in the healthy transportation modes), and is prepared in consultation with various stakeholder groups, including modal and Environmental Justice (EJ)/Title VI communities (Factors 1,5,7).

-UPWP Element 2: The collection & analysis of quality transportation data is integral to the CMMPO's ongoing planning efforts.
+UPWP Element 2 covers all eight Planning Emphasis Areas.
+The collection & analysis of quality transportation data is integral to the CMMPO's ongoing planning efforts.
 Element 2 focuses, in part, on obtaining and analyzing traffic count data, conducting travel time surveys, monitoring park and ride facilities, vehicle crash research, and the assessment of pavement/sidewalk conditions.
 Although most of these efforts involve federal-aid roadways, study locations identified by the communities are also included, as well as data collection on transit, bike, and pedestrian modes (Factors 6, 7, 8).
 Additionally, this element also supports ongoing work on integrating the various mode data and performance analysis using the regional transportation network simulation model, and other data integration techniques.